 The Arts Faculty encompasses Visual Art, Music and Drama.
 The courses are intended to be enjoyable and challenging for students of all skill levels.

-In the senior school (Years 11, 12 and 13) there are many choices for students to pursue their interest in the arts with courses offered in Design, Photography, Painting, Printmaking and Sculpture.
-Students study towards NCEA qualifications producing a folio of their years work.
-Extension programmes are encouraged, to enable the natural enthusiasm of individual students to be developed.
-We endeavour to instil a lifelong love of creativity and the foundation for many and varied career opportunities in this field.
+In the senior school (Years 11, 12 and 13), there are many choices for students to pursue their interest in the Visual Arts with courses offered across the disciplines of Art Painting, Art Photography and Art Design.
+Students study towards NCEA qualifications producing a folio submission.
+This is often student directed at the higher level.

 Head of Department: Deborah Kelly